BDSwiss vs ThinkMarkets, Who's The Best?

 | Awards | At the time of writing this BDSwiss review, and despite BDSwiss’s impressive offering, the company has surprisingly not garnered any awards to date. |

-ThinkMarkets have won several industry awards over the time they have been running as an online trading platform.
-We show the most notable awards for ThinkMarkets below.
+ThinkMarkets have won a lot of industry awards over the years they have been running as an online trading platform.
+We list the most notable awards for ThinkMarkets here.

 |